sanity-io/sanity/CONTRIBUTING.md

 This can be done at any time by anyone and is done by `npm run publish-canary`.
 This will publish with the commit hash from HEAD, and can be installed with `sanity upgrade --tag=canary --save-exact`

-# How to report a bug
+# How to file an issue

 If you find a security vulnerability, do **NOT** open an issue.
 Email security@sanity.io instead.